-The City Council adopted the updated Surface Water Master in 2018 and directed staff to pursue the proactive management strategy in that plan.
-The plan will be adopted in the fall of 2018 as an amendment to the City's Comprehensive Plan.
-Council approved funding to support that plan in the adopted 2018-2023 Capital Improvement Program (CIP) for the Surface Water Utility.
-The 6 year CIP anticipated the issuance of \$4,700,000 in debt in 2018 and an additional \$11,850,000 in 2021 to cover the costs of these projects.
-Tonight staff will review a draft Bond Ordinance to issue the 2018 Bonds for Council approval on August 6, 2018.
+The City Council discussed the update to the Surface Water Master plan numerous times in 2018 and has directed staff to pursue the proactive management strategy in that plan.
+Council approved funding to support that plan in the adopted 2018-2023 CIP for the Surface Water Utility.
+The six-year CIP anticipated the issuance of \$4,700,000 in debt in 2018 and an additional \$11,850,000 in 2021 to cover the costs of these projects.